Free games, templates, formats, and inspiration for Scrum Teams

-We love to create games, exercises, visuals and other things that are helpful to Scrum Teams.
-On this page we share what materials we can share freely.
-This is one small way to contribute to the community that we’ve learned so much from.
+We love to create games, exercises, visuals, and other things that are helpful to Scrum Teams.
+On this page, we share what materials we can share freely.
+This is one small way we want to contribute to the community that we’ve learned so much from.
 And we also hope that we can contribute — in a small way — to making work more enjoyable, fun and liberating.

 - An entire board (Trello) with inspiring combinations of LS that we’ve used during the various meetups of the Liberating Structures User Group of The Netherlands.
 Use the Chrome plug-in ‘Scrum for Trello’ to make the timeboxes work and add up automatically;